Redwood Empire Council: Camp Noyo

 In the late 1950s, the Scout summer camp program transferred to Camp Navarro, but Camp Noyo was still used for Explorer camps.
 The Scout summer camp program was restarted in 2009.
-In 2012, the camp was sold to the family of a former board member, and the family rents it back to the council for the weeks of Scout summer camp and weekend events.
+In 2012, the camp was sold to the family of a former board member, and the family rents it back to the council for two weeks of Scout summer camp and weekend events.

 The council holds Noyo Family Camp Adventure Weekend, a three-day camping adventure for Scout families, and two sessions of Scouts BSA summer camp, utilizing an all volunteer staff.
 Scouts and Scouters enter and leave the camp normally by riding the California Western Railroad "Skunk Train" which also runs along the Noyo River.